libuv/leps/XXX-request-all-the-things.md

 typedef void (*uv_callback_cb)(uv_callback_t* req, int status)
 ~~~~

+Implementation detail: since the callback request cannot be safely initialized outside
+of the loop thread, when `uv_callback_threadsafe` is used, the request will be put
+in a queue which will be processed by the loop at some point, fully initializing the
+requests.

 The introduction of `uv_callback` would deprecate and remove `uv_async_t` handles.
-Now, in some cases it might be desired to just wakeup the event loop, and having to
+Now, in some cases it might be desired to just wake up the event loop, and having to
 create a request might be too much, thus, the following API call is also proposed:

 ~~~~
-void uv_loop_wakeup(const uv_loop_t* loop)
+void uv_loop_wakeup(uv_loop_t* loop)
 ~~~~

-Which would just wakeup the event loop in case it was blocked waiting for i/o.
+Which would just wake up the event loop in case it was blocked waiting for i/o.

-Implementation detail: the underlying mechanism for `uv_async_t` would remain (at least on Unix).
+Implementation detail: the underlying mechanism for waking up the loop will be decided
+later on.
+The current `uv_async_t` machanism could remain (on Unix) or atomic ops
+could be used instead.

 Note: As a result of this addition, `uv_idle_t` handles will be deprecated an removed.
 It may not seem obvious at first, but `uv_callback` achieves the same: the loop won’t block